bcc2020/bcc2020.github.io/_posts/2020-04-17-going-global.markdown

 We are pleased to announce that

-* **All BCC2020 events will be held twice: once in its original Toronto time zone, and again 12 hours later in the Eastern hemishphere.**
+* **All BCC2020 events will be held twice: once in its original Toronto time zone, and again 12 hours later in the Eastern hemisphere.**
 * **Registration rates have been slashed to a fraction of their original cost, and now include a discount for students and researchers from the developing world.**

 *We hope these two changes will make BCC2020 accessible to the entire world.*  Here's the plan.